cyb3rmik3/mdo-dailyhealthchecks/README_.md

-# Defender for Office 365 – Daily Health Checks 🛡️
+# Defender for Office 365 – Daily Health Check Breakdown 🛡️

-This repository provides a daily operational checklist for Microsoft Defender for Office 365 (MDO), helping security teams maintain strong posture, detect threats early, and continuously reduce risk.
+Here you may find the daily operational checklist for Microsoft Defender for Office 365 (MDO), which will help you maintain strong posture, detect threats early, and continuously reduce risk.

 ---